-Yes, you must have an affiliation.
-The Fulbright web page includes some helpful pointers about it: https://us.fulbrightonline.org/application-tips/academic.
+According to the Fulbright guidelines, study/research applicants must have an affiliation with an educational institution or other sponsoring entity in the host country, even if the grant project is primarily research, an artistic activity, or does not require enrollment in regular classes.
 Note that some countries have specific requirements (e.g. some countries require an academic institution, others prohibit NGO affiliations, etc.).
 Check the country page on the Fulbright web page for details.